gramineproject/graphene/Documentation/manpages/gsc.rst

 Example
 =======

-This example shows how to graphenize the public Docker image of python.
-This example assumes that all prerequisits are installed and configured.
-For more examples refer ot the test folder of ``gsc``.
+This example shows how to graphenize the public Docker image of Python3.
+This example assumes that all prerequisites are installed and configured.
+For more examples refer to the test folder of ``gsc``.

-1) Pull public Python image from Dockerhub
+1) Pull public Python image from Dockerhub:

 .. code-block:: bash

    docker pull python

-2) Graphenize the Python image using ``gsc``
+2) Graphenize the Python image using ``gsc``:

 .. code-block:: bash

    cd Tools/gsc
    gsc build python test/ubuntu18.04-python3.manifest

-3) Test the graphenized Docker image
+3) Test the graphenized Docker image:

 .. code-block:: bash